Culture of the Ming dynasty: Architecture

-In the 16th century, the construction of the Temple of Heaven complex in Beijing and the nearby imperial tombs continued.
-This period saw the emergence of a new architectural style, characterized by grandeur and refinement.
-Examples of this style can be seen in the construction of the Forbidden City, the Temple of Confucius in Qufu, and the buildings on the sacred Buddhist mountain of Wutaishan in Shaanxi province.
-The architecture of prosperous villages is also documented through monuments in Sidi and Hongcun.

-In the 16th century, the Great Wall of China underwent a restoration project that extended over 2,400 km, stretching from Shanhai Pass on the coast of the Yellow Sea to Jiayu Pass on the western border of Ming China.
-Along with the restoration of the wall, the construction of fortresses was also a significant undertaking, as seen in the walls of Nanjing and Pingyao.

 Ming sculpture saw a decline in quality compared to previous eras.
 While there are still many preserved Buddhist statues and sculptures made of bronze, wood, and lacquer, they lack the expressive power seen in Tang and Song works.
 Even the stone sculptures found in the imperial tombs show a decrease in liveliness and technical skill.
 On the other hand, small statuettes made of jade, ivory, or porcelain maintained a high level of artistry.
 Among these, the most prized are the white porcelain (Blanc de Chine) statuettes from Fujian.